wpb-astro/MCSED/README.md

         -tf, --test_field: Test filters will match the given input field, default "cosmos"

 All of the available options for MCSED are found in [config.py](https://github.com/grzeimann/MCSED/edit/master/config.py).
-Here we break down the most important of those, which include four key variables:
+Here we break down the most important of those:

-        ssp = 'fsps'  # options include: 'fsps' isochrone = 'padova'  # options include: 'padova' sfh = 'empirical'  # options include: 'double_powerlaw', 'empirical'
+        ssp = 'fsps'
+        isochrone = 'padova'
+        sfh = 'binned_lsfr'
-        dust_law = 'noll'  # options include: 'noll'
+        dust_law = 'calzetti'

-The single stellar population (SSP) model is left flexible in MCSED as it has a strong weight on the inferred parameters.
-We also allow the user to define the isochrone applied within a given SSP model.
+        dust_em = 'DL07'
+        metallicity = 0.0077

+The current version of MCSED includes the single stellar population (SSP) models from FSPS using Padova isochrones and users can easily substitute their own SSP grid.
 To build a composite stellar population the user can set the type of star formation history as well as dust attenuation law to go from instrinsic emission to observed flux.
-We are still in the early phases of development and so not many options for either of these four key variables are available.
-However, as these are flexible and modular in nature, we expect this to have a great impact on any experimental design.
+We include options for six star formation histories and four dust attenuation laws (and one extinction law).
 Another key feature in SED fitting is the metallicity of the SSPs.
-We offer two options: fixed metallicity or a relationship between stellar mass and stellar metallicty as given by [Ma et al. (2016)](http://adsabs.harvard.edu/abs/2016MNRAS.456.2140M).
-(NOTE: only fixed metallicity is currently available.)
+We offer two options: fixed metallicity or treating stellar metallicity as a free model parameter.

-        # Use metallicity-mass relationship from Ma et al. 2016
-        metallicity_mass_relationship = False  # set to True for this option
-        # Fixed metallicity of SSP models if fit_metallicity is False
-        metallicity = 0.0006  # for fixed metallicity

-To run MCSED for a set of objects, simply input a file that has the format: Field ID z
+To run MCSED for a set of objects, simply input a file that has the format:

+        Field     ID     z
         COSMOS   18945  2.188
         COSMOS   13104  2.292